Profira Sadoveanu: World War II

-Early communism
+As presidential daughter

 During the onset of communization, Costache Popa was employed as artistic director by George Enescu Philharmonic Orchestra.
 On Christmas Day 1947, he reacted against political pressures by supporting its conductor, George Georgescu, who had been virtually banned from performing.
 The communist regime, inaugurated days after, had Sadoveanu Sr as a main literary figure.
 Seen by literary historian Mircea Iorgulescu as protected in a "gilded shelter", he also served for a while as the republican head of state.
 Immediately after the regime change, Profira edited a sixth volume of her father's works, this time curated by the new state enterprise, Editura de Stat pentru Literatură și Artă (ESPLA); the project was abruptly interrupted, for unknown causes, and only resumed from 1954.

-With Valeria Mitru, who had become Mihail's second wife, she was intensely active as a translator.
-They earned accolades with Alexander Ostrovsky's Wolves and Sheep, which was taken up by the Workers' Theater in January 1950.
-Alone or in collaboration, Profira also translated Anton Chekhov, Konstantin Ushinsky, Honoré de Balzac, and Peter Neagoe; the latter contributions were described by critic Șerban Cioculescu as "excellent".
+Profira's life was enmeshed with her father's political offices.
+In August 1949, after she had contracted malaria in Târgu Neamț, she was cared for with antibiotics by the bacteriologist Mihai Ciucă, then allowed to recover in her father's suit at the Palace of the Republic.
+Later that decade, she and her sisters also used the Presidium Villa and Pelișor Castle, both of them located in the mountain resort of Sinaia.
+Despite Mihail's new status, Costache Popa had found himself in trouble with the governing authorities.
+In 1950, he had trafficked messages between the members of the since-outlawed PNȚ and his own sister, who was asked to help them go into hiding.
+The Securitate intercepted these notes, arresting Popa and various members of his family, including his niece Ioana Hudiță-Berindei.